(Originally posted February 19, 2018)

-Although I did lend a hand in the demo, my husband David added new studs, then installed all the Sheetrock.
-And now, while he’s installing the final pieces of cement board in the shower area I’ve been busy playing in the mud – Sheetrock mud, that is.
+Although I did lend a hand in the demo, my husband David added new studs, then installed all the sheetrock.
+And while he’s still installing the final pieces of cement board in the shower area I’ve been busy playing in the mud – sheetrock mud, that is.

 The first layer, along with tape went up easily.
 It took me a few days to finish all the walls.
 David helped with the wall/ceiling joints as I’m not thrilled about being on a ladder while holding taping knives with mud in each hand.

 After those joints dried, the second layer of mud went on next.
 There’s something about working on our own house.
 And even though it takes us (much) longer to finish our projects, there’s a real satisfaction with the whole process.